Plain English Breakdown

 Terms To Know

-- Bonds that are paid back using money earned from a project or service.
+- Loans sold to investors that are paid back using money earned from a specific project or service.

 Limits and Unknowns

-- The bill does not specify when the bonds will be issued.
+- The bill does not state the exact date when construction will begin or end.